 Gone are the days when bookkeeping was just about jotting down numbers and making sure the math added up.

-Now, it’s about strategy, and it plays a massive part in steering businesses towards success.
+Nowadays, it’s about strategy, and it plays a massive part in steering businesses towards success.
 This shift has put certified bookkeepers on the map, transforming them into sought-after pros in the biz.

 Drawing from my own journey as a Certified Professional Bookkeeper (CBP) with the Certified Professional Bookkeepers Association of Canada, I can vouch for the game-changing role we play today.